-The grapple has a return-to-center spring pivot on the grapple.
+The LXG-'S' models have a return-to-center spring pivot on the grapple.
 The pivot can be locked, or left unlocked for carrying a load or skidding.
+The pivot is protected by a shear bolt if excessive torque loads occur.